Our Cases

 Auto versus pedestrian fractures ankle: A 33-year-old career naval sailor was run over in a parking lot in Arizona and fractured his ankle.
 After multiple surgeries, our firm received $500,000 after a hard-fought battle with Allstate.

 Science project goes bad and causes severe burns, which results in a multimillion-dollar (confidential amount) settlement: A 17-year-old young man about to graduate from high school was badly burned in chemistry class experiment.
-Attorneys at Berriz Law Group filed suit against the teacher and school district after aggressively investigating the case.
+Attorneys at Alfonso & Berriz, APC filed suit against the teacher and school district after aggressively investigating the case.
 Crucial evidence of negligent training and inadequate safety equipment were developed in the case.

 Defective bicycle forks break and cause separated shoulder: A 24 year-old Canadian citizen separated his shoulder when the forks on his mountain bike broke, sending him over the handlebars.
 The batch of metal used to make these forks was overly porous and weak, making it susceptible to failure.
 Our firm recovered $115,000 after hiring the metallurgist who proved the defect.